boyvanamstel/shorts.boy.sh/_posts/2019-08-27-saturn-spine-cards.md

 date: 2019-08-27
 ---

-Apparently there were hidden spine and registration cards in the booklets of some of the Japanese @SEGA Saturn games I'm selling.
+Apparently there were hidden spine and registration cards in the booklets of some of the Japanese SEGA Saturn games I'm selling.

 I'm not even sure if I put them there, or the people I bought the games from years ago. 🙈